-For some, a sudden transition to Paleo diet/lifestyle is too overwhelming
+If a sudden transition to Paleo diet/lifestyle is too overwhelming...

-Sometimes we just need some ideas on where we can start, so here you go.
+Sometimes all that's needed to stimulate healthy food changes are some ideas to get started - so here you go.
 This is not a comprehensive list by any means.
-You'll notice there is some overlap between ideas as some are more advanced than others.
-It's up to you to decide which ones you'd like to tackle first; try two or three at a time.
-Starting with a few vital behaviors will have the biggest immediate impact.
+There is some overlap between ideas as some are more advanced than others.
+There's no specific order to this list - you can decide which ones you'd like to try first.
+Consider implementing two or three at a time.
+Altering just a few key behaviors could make a notable impact on your health.

 We're not picky about HOW you get there, just so your journey to Paleo is underway...